Concepts

 No. Prompt engineering is writing natural language instructions and hoping the model follows them.
 Ejentum injects a structured payload with four independent control surfaces: amplification, suppression, cognitive_style, and reasoning_elasticity.
 The suppression signals make this categorically different. they constrain the failure space, which natural language instructions cannot do reliably.
 A system prompt says "be careful."
 A suppression signal says "reject any output that exhibits symptom_treatment_bias."
 These produce structurally different model behavior in our testing.

-The Six Reasoning Dimensions
+Reasoning Harness Dimensions

 1. Causality